Selena Gomez Deletes Post Showing Off Kim Kardashian’s Shapewear After Being Slammed By Taylor Swift Fans

 “Thank you for forever being by my side.
 You have taught me so much, walked through all of this with me, STAYED and you remind to be a better human being.
 I’m on your side for life.”

 Swift’s feud with Kardashian began with a feud with her husband, rapper Kanye West.
-The two musicians were nemesis’s for years but grew even more vocally hostile to one another when West released a song in 2016 entitled “Famous” in which he claims he made Swift famous.
-He is referencing the infamously awkward incident at the 2009 VMA’s in which West yanked the microphone from Swift when she was in the middle of her acceptance speech.
+The two musicians were nemeses for years but grew even more vocally hostile to one another when West released a song in 2016 entitled “Famous,” in which he claims he made Swift famous.
+He is referencing the infamously awkward incident at the 2009 VMAs, in which West yanked the microphone from Swift when she was in the middle of her acceptance speech.

 While Swift insisted she did not approve of West including this particular lyric in his 2016 song, Kardashian released a recording of a phone call in which she appeared to give her consent.
 It doesn’t appear that the feud is anywhere close to being resolved.